SirenOmica/FluoSta/README.md

 Example: `ω² = 0.12` → moderate-to-large effect; about **12%** of the measured variance is explained by the factor.

 > **Note:** GES (generalized eta-squared) is preferred for repeated-measures / mixed designs; both ω² and GES are proportions of explained variance.
-Negative ω²/GES values (rare) usually indicate essentially zero effect and may be reported as ≈0.
+Negative ω²/GES values usually indicate essentially zero effect and may be reported as ≈0.

 **Cohen's d / Cohen's dz — standardized mean difference (in SD units)**